A Simple Approach for Handling Out-of-Vocabulary Identifiers in Deep Learning for Source Code: Related Work

-\paragraph{Identifier anonymization in source code.} \citet{chirkova2020empirical} conduct an empirical study of Transformers in a setting with \textit{all} identifiers being anonymized and show that Transformers are able to make meaningful predictions in this setting.
-In contrast, we propose anonymizing only OOV identifiers and show that it boosts the performance of the model in the setting with frequent identifier names being present in the data.
-The anonymization of \textit{all} identifiers has also been used in \cite{deepfix} and \cite{commitgen} for training recurrent neural networks. \citet{student_code} replace variables with their types, loosing information about identifier repetition.
+\paragraph{Identifier anonymization in source code.} \citet{chirkova2020empirical} conduct an empirical study of Transformers for source code in a setting with \textit{all} identifiers being anonymized and show that Transformers can make meaningful predictions in this setting.
+By contrast, we propose anonymizing only OOV identifiers and show that it boosts the performance of the model in the setting with frequent identifier names being present in the data.
+The anonymization of \textit{all} identifiers has also been used in \cite{deepfix} and \cite{commitgen} for training recurrent neural networks. \citet{student_code} replace variables with their types, losing information about identifier repetition.